 Switching to containers and serverless architectures can help you with cloud savings.
 Containers let you run multiple applications using the same operating system, which makes resource use more efficient and cuts down on extra costs.

 On the other hand, Serverless computing (like AWS Lambda) takes cloud cost savings to an even further level by eliminating the need to manage servers altogether.
 You only pay for the actual compute time you use, meaning no charges for idle capacity.
 This pay-as-you-go model, combined with efficient resource use, reduces overhead and makes application deployment much more agile, leading to big operational cost savings.
-Serverless Architecture not only saves direct costs but also takes away the complexity of administration & scalability
+Serverless Architecture not only saves direct costs but it also takes away the complexity of administration & scalability.

 7. Achieving 100% Coverage under Reserved Instances/Savings Plan